-What we were trying to achieve here was to
+What we were trying to achieve was to

 highlight how you can tackle a large area of garden and divide

-it into areas to tackle separately.
-It is quite often a daunting
+it into areas to plant separately.
+It is quite a daunting

 task to set about landscaping a large area in one go, breaking

-it up into different areas not only help you to tackle the job
+it up into different areas not only helps you to tackle the job

 a bit at a time, it can also stimulate ideas, which can evolve

 | Space constraints